clempo2/P3Deps/README.md

 - Assets/Scripts/GUI/${AppCode}Setup.cs
 - A few resources loaded by the SDK

 P3Deps traverses the assets starting from these roots and follows references to other assets.
-For scripts, P3Deps inspects identifiers for referenced classes and looks for dynamic resources in calls to Resources.Load(), PlaySound(), PlaySound3D(), PlayEdgeSound() and PostModeEventToGUI("Evt_PlaySound",...).
+P3Deps inspects identifiers in scripts for referenced classes, structs or enums.
+P3Deps also looks for dynamic resources in calls to Resources.Load(), PlaySound(), PlaySound3D(), PlayEdgeSound() and PostModeEventToGUI("Evt_PlaySound",...).

 P3Deps does not suggest to remove any asset under ./Assets/Standard Assets.
 If you intend to remove the Standard Assets from your project, inspect the report of used assets carefully.
 For example, P3SampleApp makes use of a handful of these assets.